 A warning about water beads

-After a child swallowed a water bead toy and nearly died, health care providers are talking about the signs of poisoning and choking and the steps to reverse the effects of each.
+After another child swallowed a water bead toy and went to the hospital, health care providers are talking about the signs of poisoning and choking and the steps to reverse the effects of each.

-Folichia Mitchell tells Good Morning America that her daughter wound up in the hospital after swallowing a water bead, a toy meant for her eight-year-old son.
-The tactile toys are marble-sized and water-absorbing.
+Water beads are tactile toys that are marble-sized and water-absorbing.
 They are often used to reduce stress and anxiety while helping to develop focus and attention.
 The National Poison Control Center and the American Academy of Pediatrics say water beads can expand inside a person and cause a life-threatening intestinal blockage.

-The incident is a reminder to know the signs of poisoning and choking and the steps to reverse the effects of each, says Aminat Ogun, MD, a family medicine physician at OSF HealthCare in Champaign, Illinois.
+This latest incident with Reif's family is a reminder to know the signs of poisoning and choking and the steps to reverse the effects of each, says Aminat Ogun, MD, a family medicine physician at OSF HealthCare in Champaign, Illinois.

 “Make sure there are no loose coins around - no small toys they can pick up and swallow,” Dr. Ogun advises as a first step.
 The Consumer Product Safety Commission has a list of recalled products.